Headstorm/foundry-ui/packages/hs-react-ui/README.md

  - react-spring ^8.0.27
  - styled-components >= 5.1.0

 If you're new to React or web development, no problem!
 There are other great open-source tools out there that will have you creating gleaming web apps in a reasonably short amount of time.
 If you haven't already, set up a new React project--a great place to start is [create-react-app](https://create-react-app.dev/docs/getting-started).
-[Storybook](https://storybook.js.org/) is the open source tool we use to demonstrate and document the Foundry UI library components.
+[Storybook](https://storybook.js.org/) is the open source tool we use to demonstrate and document the Foundry UI components.
 Click the Live Demo link above to view the Foundry components now or checkout the Contributing section below for information about how to run Storybook on your local machine.

 ### Install Foundry-UI into a React app